GeovaniDarcie/JavascriptES6/README.md

 ### Const, let and var

-##### Prefer to use const, this adds less complexity to the code, and constants have a single purpose.

-##### Prefer to use const, this adds less complexity to the code, and constants have a single purpose.
+**Prefer to use const, this adds less complexity to the code, and constants have a single purpose.**

 ```html
 userName = Pedro